microsoft/pxt-adafruit/docs/reference/loops/repeat.md

 # Repeat

-Repeat code a preset number of times. #docs #repeat #language
+Repeat code a preset number of times.

 Repeat code a fixed number of times.